 So, is there a way to expand the spaces that the blood flows into?
 Would that mean more blood is trapped in your dick?
 And could that increase the size of your cock?
 The answer to those three questions is yes.
 Absolutely.
 And that’s the premise of penis stretching.

 Many of the techniques we’ll look at, apply this logic—seeking to increase those gaps in the corpus cavernosum and, by so doing, increasing the size of your cock.
-So does penis stretching work?
-Let's take a look.
+So, does penis stretching work?
+Let's find out.

 Some penis stretching techniques fail the science test, however, as they misinterpret what happens to the tissues in the corpus cavernosum after they have been stretched.

 There are guys out there that think that their dick is a muscle and that you can pump it like a pec or a bicep to get the gains you’re looking for.
 But your penis is not a muscle—it’s an organ.
 It doesn’t respond to tension in the same way as your biceps or pecs might after a workout at the gym.